libp2p/specs/webrtc/README.md

 `RTCDataChannel`s are negotiated in-band by the WebRTC user agent (e.g. Firefox, Pion, ...).
-In other words libp2p WebRTC implementations MUST NOT change the default value `negotiated: false` when creating a `RTCDataChannel` via `RTCPeerConnection.createDataChannel`.
+In other words libp2p WebRTC implementations MUST NOT change the default value `negotiated: false` when creating a standard libp2p stream of type `RTCDataChannel` via `RTCPeerConnection.createDataChannel`.
+Setting `negotiated: true` is reserved only for creating Noise handshake channels under certain protocol conditions.

 The WebRTC user agent (i.e. not the application) decides on the `RTCDataChannel` ID based on the local node's connection role.
 For the interested reader see